Representation theory: Lie algebras

-A Lie algebra over a field F is a vector space over F equipped with a skew-symmetric bilinear operation called the Lie bracket, which satisfies the Jacobi identity.
+A Lie algebra over a field $\mathbb{F}$ is a vector space over $\mathbb{F}$ equipped with a skew-symmetric bilinear operation called the Lie bracket, which satisfies the Jacobi identity.
 Lie algebras arise in particular as tangent spaces to Lie groups at the identity element, leading to their interpretation as "infinitesimal symmetries".
 An important approach to the representation theory of Lie groups is to study the corresponding representation theory of Lie algebras, but representations of Lie algebras also have an intrinsic interest.

 Lie algebras, like Lie groups, have a Levi decomposition into semisimple and solvable parts, with the representation theory of solvable Lie algebras being intractable in general.
 In contrast, the finite-dimensional representations of semisimple Lie algebras are completely understood, after work of Élie Cartan.
-A representation of a semisimple Lie algebra 𝖌 is analysed by choosing a Cartan subalgebra, which is essentially a generic maximal subalgebra 𝖍 of 𝖌 on which the Lie bracket is zero ("abelian").
-The representation of 𝖌 can be decomposed into weight spaces that are eigenspaces for the action of 𝖍 and the infinitesimal analogue of characters.
+A representation of a semisimple Lie algebra $\mathfrak{g}$ is analysed by choosing a Cartan subalgebra, which is essentially a generic maximal subalgebra $\mathfrak{h}$ of $\mathfrak{g}$ on which the Lie bracket is zero ("abelian").
+The representation of $\mathfrak{g}$ can be decomposed into weight spaces that are eigenspaces for the action of $\mathfrak{h}$ and the infinitesimal analogue of characters.
 The structure of semisimple Lie algebras then reduces the analysis of representations to easily understood combinatorics of the possible weights that can occur.